skale-me/skale/CONTRIBUTING.md

 * Use arrow functions in callbacks, where applicable: `map`, `reduce`, `aggregate`, etc

-Note: the code base is not yet fully compliant to these rules.
-Contributions are welcome here.

 [Code of Conduct]: CODE_OF_CONDUCT.md
 [coding style]: https://github.com/felixge/node-style-guide
 [gitter]: https://gitter.im/skale-me/skale